nitewind-waz/nitewind-waz/README.md

 - 🔭 I’m currently studying on D3 Informatics Engineering - Polytechnic State of Bandung
 - 🌱 I’m currently learning C Language
-- 💬 Ask me about --
+- 💬 Ask me about Dark Souls hehe
 - 📫 How to reach me: @fawwznaufl on ig

 ---